nrwl/nx/packages/angular/docs/cypress-component-configuration-examples.md

 This generator is for Cypress based component testing.

-If you want to test components via Storybook with Cypress, then check out the [storybook-configuration generator docs](/packages/angular/generators/storybook-configuration)
+If you want to test components via Storybook with Cypress, then check out the [storybook-configuration generator docs](/nx-api/angular/generators/storybook-configuration).
+However, this functionality is deprecated, and will be removed on Nx version 18.
 {% /callout %}

 This generator is designed to get your Angular project up and running with Cypress Component Testing.